keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

 “”

 ## Introduction &amp; Assumptions
-“Touch” keyboards on mobile phones and tablets support tactile features not possibel with mechanical keyboards
+“Touch” keyboards found on mobile phones and tablets introduce a number of tactile features not possible with traditional mechanical keyboards.
+While touch keyboards inherit the simple press-to-enter approach of their mechanical counterparts, which remains as the primary means of character entry, they also support a small number of finger contact types as a secondary means of entry.

+These means include
 entertwine with layers